ColumbiaWillLab/AbsorptionImaging/README.md

 git push origin v0.x.x
 ```

-## Logging.csv
+## Logging.hdf5
+For documentation and recording of analysis results, we use the hdf5 format.
+For more information on the file format, you can refer to https://www.hdfgroup.org/.

+Related documentation on the Python package can be found https://www.h5py.org/.

-Every time a shot or sequence is processed, relevant variables are saved in logging.csv, found in the "../Raw Data/" folder.
+Every time a shot or sequence is processed, relevant variables are saved in logging.hdf5, found in the "../Raw Data/" folder.
+Accessing of the data can be done with the hdf5viewer, installed separately or via Python.

-The index for the variables saved under the header are as follows:
+The file structure for the HDF5 format is as follows:
-["filename", "magnification", "atom number", "fitted shot", "tof_sequence", "time_sequence", "average_T (uK)"]

-1. filename
-    returns shot.name / timestamp of the three shots
-    - str() single image by default
-    - list() for a processed sequence

-2. magnification
-    returns config.magnification

-3. atom number
-    returns the processed shot.atom_number
-    - float() for a single show
-    - array(float()) for tof sequence

-4. fitted shot
-    returns True if shot was fitted
+logging.hdf5
+├── HH:MM:SS
+├── HH:MM:SS

-5. tof_sequence
+├── tof_sequence
-    returns True for processed tof_sequence

-6. time_sequence
-    returns list of user-input tof values

-7. average_T (uK)
-    returns fitted averaged temperature in uK for tof sequence

-8. "threeroi"
-    returns [] if threeroi is not enabled
-    returns three roi array() if enabled

-9. a_b_ratio
-    returns the calculated atom ratio between ROI A and ROI B if threeroi is enabled

-10. Comments
-    returns input string in "Settings" tab.
+│   ├── HH:MM:SS
+│   └── HH:MM:SS
+└── atomnum_sequence
+    ├── HH:MM:SS
+    └── HH:MM:SS

+Each processed object is indexed by the 24hr timestamp (HH:MM:SS) it has been processed at.
+Each timestamp object contains the full dataset (atom,beam,dark), and can be identified via its variables.

+It contains a snapshot of its associated config settings, filename, and as much relevant experimental parameters.

+For time of flight (tof_sequence) and atom number optimization (atomnum_sequence), they are saved as a subgroup.
+Datasets are not saved as part of the sequence, but the used shots and their associated filenames can be found as a list variable.